 This wilderness therapy program for struggling teens ages 13-17 and young adults ages 18-24 is located on the Big Island of Hawaii.
 In addition to traditional wilderness therapy, sustainable life skills are taught.
 The wilderness program model provides students an opportunity to view the working farm, organic gardening and sustainable agriculture as a mirror for life’s challenges and rewards.
 Owned and operated by a veteran team of professionals with years of wilderness program experience, they offer a holistic, experiential, yet clinical approach to treatment that is individualized for each student.
 The average length of stay is between eight and ten weeks, with length of stay customized to meet individual needs.
 Tuition and financing options are available through the Admissions Department at 808-937-5806.

 Second Nature Wilderness Program

-This therapeutic outdoor program in Utah, Georgia, and Oregon are licensed, clinically oriented wilderness programs for preteens and younger adolescents (age 11-14), adolescents (ages 13-17) and adults (18 and older).
-Second Nature’s program was created and implemented by licensed clinicians who develop an individualized treatment plan for each entering student, tailored to their specific therapeutic needs.
+This licensed therapeutic outdoor program in Utah provides clinically oriented wilderness programs for teens ages 13-17.
 Treatment includes individual and group therapy and also utilizes a therapeutic wilderness model: primitive living, ceremony, metaphor, and affinity for the beauty and spirituality of nature.
 There are specialized groups and therapists with a primary focus on substance abuse that are oriented around the 12-step model.
-Cost is $485 a day (35 day minimum length of stay required) and $2000 for gear, clothing and equipment.
+Cost is $485 a day (35-day minimum length of stay required) and $2000 for gear, clothing and equipment.
 A variety of loan programs are available through American Healthcare Lending.